Tet Lanterns for the Vietnamese events of the year!

 Colorful Lanterns for the Tet Festival

 As mentioned elsewhere, Vietnamese are a close knit society.
-To celebrate or perhaps reinforce this, the Vietnam social calendar is bristling with many events, festivals, memorials, anniversaries and general family gatherings.
+To celebrate or perhaps reinforce this, the Vietnam social calendar is bristling with many events, festivals, memorials, anniversaries, community celebrations and family gatherings.
 Perhaps the largest and most colorful are the religious celebrations that follow the Lunar cycle rather than the Gregorian (solar) calendar.

-Of course, there are a multitude of other festivals of all description.
+Of course, there are a multitude of other festivals of all descriptions.
 As the Vietnamese follow several religions according to custom, location and upbringing, it can sometimes be bewildering.
 Birth and death days of revered ancestors are common, as are Buddhist holidays, Taoist memorials, Christian Holy Days and Confucian celebrations.
-Weddings are also popular social events and an invitation is a prized offering that should not be ignored.
-Sport, especially football, are much loved activities and if you get a chance to see the national Football team, either live or televised, you will be enthralled with the excitement and passion these events create.
+Weddings also serve as popular social events, and people prize invitations to them, so you should not ignore one.
+Vietnamese people love football, and if you get a chance to watch the national football team – either live or on television – you will feel enthralled by the excitement and passion these events create.

 An Invitation to Culture.